Midnight City

 "Midnight City" is a song by French electronic music band M83.
 It was first released in France on 16 August 2011, as the lead single from the group's sixth studio album, Hurry Up, We're Dreaming (2011).
 The song was written by Anthony Gonzalez, Yann Gonzalez, Morgan Kibby and Justin Meldal-Johnsen.

-The track saw international success, peaking at number eight in France and charting on Billboard Alternative Songs and Rock Songs charts.
+The track was number eight in the band's home country of France, and charted on Billboard Alternative Songs and Rock Songs charts.
 Due to French network TF1's use of the song as the closing theme after the UEFA Euro 2012 football matches, the song topped the digital French chart.
 Elsewhere, "Midnight City" rose to acclaim in the United Kingdom in 2012, following its selection as the theme to reality TV show Made in Chelsea and prominent usage for the BBC's London 2012 Olympic Games coverage; it peaked at number thirty-four on the UK Singles Chart.